AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 This repository contains all code related to the paper "Using joint species distribution modelling to identify climatic and non-climatic drivers of Afrotropical ungulate distributions" analysing the formation of ungulate species ranges in sub-Saharan Africa using joint species distribution modelling.

-Data associated with this paper is available at: https://doi.org/10.5061/dryad.8pk0p2ntj
+Data associated with this paper to be used in conjunction with this code is available at: https://doi.org/10.5061/dryad.8pk0p2ntj

 To cite this paper: TBC